Neophen/statamic-field-last-modified/README.md

 ## Examples

-in your fieldtype, it has to be a top level field, otherwise it will not work!
+In your fieldtype, it has to be a top level field, otherwise it will not work!
 ```
 sections:
   main: